vistec-AI/WangchanX-Eval/README.md

 # WangChanX Eval

-WangChanX Eval is a Machine Reading Comprehension (MRC) evaluation.
-Our evaluation use in [our technical report](https://arxiv.org/abs/2403.16127).
+WangChanX Eval is a Machine Reading Comprehension (MRC) evaluation pipeline.
+We employ models from [the WangchanX project](https://github.com/vistec-AI/WangchanX) to evaluate their effectiveness on question-answering datasets.
+In particular, instead of evaluating only the F1 score on MRC datasets, we use an LLM (i.e., GPT4 or Gemini) as a judge on four criteria: (i) Correctness, (ii) Helpfulness, (iii) Irrelevancy, and (iv) Out-of-Context.
+The full details of our evaluation can be found in [our technical report](https://arxiv.org/abs/2403.16127).
+With this new evaluation process, we can observe more insight and behavior of the provided model compared to the F1 score.

-Our evaluation use GPT-4 as judge.
-You needs to have [GPT-4 API](https://platform.openai.com/docs/guides/text-generation).
+Note that our evaluation uses GPT-4 as a judge.
+Therefore, you need to have [GPT-4 API](https://platform.openai.com/docs/guides/text-generation).

 Version: 0.1

 ## Guide